 Short-term Care: Rehospitalizations

-In Chambers Nursing Home Center, 12.63 Percentage of Residents Rehospitalized
+In Chambers Nursing Home Center, 10.64% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Chambers Nursing Home Center, 12.62 Percentage of Patients
+In Chambers Nursing Home Center, 12.75% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Chambers Nursing Home Center, 77.48% Percentage of Resident
+In Chambers Nursing Home Center, 92.84% of Resident

-This is the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.
-High levels of independence with ADL's typically correlates with better rehabilitation.
+This datapoint measures the percent of short-term residents that saw functional improvements, such as with activities of daily living.
+Some believe that this is a reliable measure of a facility's rehabilitation performance.